valaxin/castle/readme.md

 :wave:

 This is my personal public webspace's repository.
 Here you'll see all the code used to construct what I'm calling `castle`.

-If anything is askew/wrong/ please advise, I'm self taught...
+If anything is askew/wrong/ please advise, I'm self taught.